 The starting rate for a Perfect Pair set of connecting rooms that are ideal for families is $US 1,325 per night plus tax; this is the room category that is used for the “Summer Family Fun” Package and all family related packages at the Mandarin Oriental San Francisco.
 The starting rate for the Deluxe City View Double Room is $US 655 per night plus tax.

 We can help!
 Our Family Vacation Consultants can do everything from booking accommodations to developing full itineraries, including kid-friendly activities.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.